google-ar/WebARonARKit/README.md

 # WebARonARKit

-**An experimental app for iOS that lets developers create Augmented Reality (AR) experiences using web technologies.**
+**An experimental app for iOS that lets developers create Augmented Reality (AR) experiences using web technologies.
+An [Android version](https://github.com/google-ar/WebARonARCore) is also available.**

 <img alt="Spawn-at-Camera example" src="https://github.com/google-ar/three.ar.js/raw/master/examples/screencaps/20170829-arkit-spawnAtCamera-1.gif" style="float: left; object-fit: cover; width: 45%; height: 20em; margin-right: 1em; "><img alt="Spawn-at-Surface example" src="https://github.com/google-ar/three.ar.js/raw/master/examples/screencaps/20170829-arkit-spawnAtSurface-1.gif" style="width: 45%; height: 20em; object-fit: cover;">

 **Note:** This is not an official Google product.
 Nor is it a fully-featured web browser.
 Nor are the enabling JavaScript APIs standards, or on the standardization path.
 WebARonARKit is only meant to enable developer experimentation.
 For details on the WebARonARKit architecture, see [How WebARonARKit works](#HowWebARonARKitWorks).

-An [Android version](https://github.com/google-ar/WebARonARCore) is also available.

-## <a name="InstallingWebARonARKit">Getting started</a>
+## Getting started
 WebARonARKit must be built from source using Xcode 9 beta and iOS 11 beta.
 This requires an Apple Developer Account.
 If you do not have one already, sign up at [developer.apple.com](http://developer.apple.com).

-### <a name="SupportedDevices">Supported devices</a>
+### <a name="InstalliOS11beta">1.
+Install iOS 11 beta</a>
-WebARonARKit is built on top of iOS [ARKit](https://developer.apple.com/arkit/), which requires an iOS device with an A9+ processor, running iOS 11.
+WebARonARKit is built on top of iOS [ARKit](https://developer.apple.com/arkit/), which requires an iOS device with an A9+ processor, running the iOS 11 beta.
 For best results, we recommend one of the following:

 + iPad (2017)
 + iPad Pro (9.7, 10.5 or 12.9 inches)
 + iPhone 7 and 7 Plus

-### <a name="InstalliOS11beta">Install iOS 11 beta</a>
-ARKit is currently only available for iOS 11 beta.
 To install iOS 11 beta on your iOS device, consult [Apple’s official guide](https://developer.apple.com/support/beta-software/install-ios-beta/), or follow these steps:

 1. Download the iOS 11 Beta configuration profile from [developer.apple.com/download](https://developer.apple.com/download/) and double-click on the `iOS_11_beta_Profile.mobileconfig` file in Finder to install the profile.
 2. Download an iOS restore image for iOS 11 beta for your specific device from [developer.apple.com/download](https://developer.apple.com/download/), under Featured Downloads > iOS Restore Images > See all.